 Let staff or flight attendants know about your allergy.
 Have any medication that might be needed close at hand.
 If you travel alone, make sure the flight attendant knows where your medication is in case you need help.

-- If you are unsure about eating something, do not eat it.
+- When eating out, ask about ingredients and how the food is prepared.
+If you are unsure about eating something, do not eat it.